 Leonard Bernstein was a singular American genius.
 One of the great orchestra conductors of the 20th Century, he was also a composer of hit musicals like West Side Story, as well as symphonies and ballets.
 He was a teacher and television personality — his Young People's Concerts introduced generations of children to classical music.

-Join us for the next edition of All This Jazz, which gets underway at 10pm Central on Saturday the 19th, right here on Public Radio 89.5-1.
-(We'll also gladly offer, as ever, a 7pm re-airing of ATJ on Sunday the 20th on Jazz 89.5-2, which is our station's all-jazz HD Radio channel.)
+On the next edition of All This Jazz, which begins at 10pm Central on Saturday the 26th, right here on Public Radio 89.5-1, we'll be spinning --- as is our happy custom --- modern jazz, both and recent classic, for two solid hours.
+(We'll also present a 7pm re-broadcast of ATJ on Sunday the 27th, on Jazz 89.5-2, which is Public Radio Tulsa's all-jazz HD Radio channel.)